jaygad/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script adds execute permission to the owner of file script add execute permissio to owner
 Script adds multiple permission to file
+Adds execution permissions to owner, group and other users